 Early in the 2020/21 financial year, the Government provided a considerable amount of financial support to local authorities.
-As well as providing grants to the Council to cover additional costs and lost income, the government provided £14m for the Council to administer grants to businesses in the borough.
+As well as providing grants to the Council to cover additional costs and lost income, the government provided £14m for the Council to reduce the rates liability of many commercial premises in the Borough.
+At the same time, it provided a grant to re-imburse the County, Districts and Borough councils with just under 75% of the income they would have received had rates not been reduced to zero.